pyOpenSci/software-peer-review/software-peer-review-guide/author-guide.md

 is complete.

-If that maintenance commitment is too much, you might consider submitting your package to a Journal that is more focused on publication only.
+If that maintenance commitment is too much, you might consider submitting your package to a journal that is more focused on publication only.